f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 Select the Command Execution button in the DVWA browser Window

-Enter and IP address and press submit
+Enter and IP address and press submit.

 |image266|